“… music making of the highest order. Remember this name: Hinrich Alpers.”

 (The New York Sun)

 He has appeared in recital, as soloist with orchestra and as partner in chamber music and Lieder collaborations on numerous festivals and events throughout Europe, America, Canada and many other countries.
 Hinrich played at the Philharmonie Berlin, New York’s Carnegie Hall and the Munich Gasteig, has performed at the Beethovenfest Bonn, the Klavier-Festival Ruhr and Beethoven Easter Festival Warsaw, and Beethovenfest Bonn, and is Artistic Advisor to the Ottawa Chamber Music Festival.

 Hinrich’s repertoire comprises some of the cornerstones of piano music such as the complete piano works by Beethoven, Schumann and Ravel, and all five Piano Concertos by Rachmaninoff.
 He has given cyclical performances of the aforementioned, and has recorded the complete Ravel for the honens label.
 That said, he is a devoted performer of lesser known works, frequently plays the Second Viennese School (Schönberg – Berg – Webern), Szymanowski and the late works of Scriabin.
 He has often performed music by John Cage, including his monumental “Sonatas and Interludes” for prepared piano, played from memory.

 Hinrich has been studying with Bernd Goetzke in Hanover, Germany, and spent a year at The Juilliard School, New York City, in the studio of Jerome Lowenthal.
-Today he is a sought-after pedagogue himself, having taught of the Hanover University of Music and all three schools in Berlin, where he currently lives: the University of the Arts, Hanns Eisler School of Music, and the Barenboim-Said Academy.
+Today he is a sought-after pedagogue himself, having taught in Hanover, Berlin and Lübeck, and has been appointed as Professor at the Hochschule für Musik Carl Maria von Weber Dresden in 2021.

 Hinrich has been a Steinway Artist since 2007.
 He has a passion for nature and sciences, frequently involves himself in culinary pursuits and listens to everything from Renaissance choral music to 21st century Jazz.